wshuang6/french-verbs-app/README.md

 ## Description

 Oui Verb provides beginner-level students of French with a platform for learning how to conjugate and translate French verbs.
+To that end, Oui Verb implements the principles of spaced-repetition to build an effective learning experience.

 * [View the Deployed Site]()